Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ## Install

-### Install the demo with the connection inversion option

-As said, in this case, the Proxy Adapters will connect to the Remote Java Adapter Server, not vice-versa.
+As said, the Proxy Adapters will connect to the Remote Java Adapter Server, not vice-versa.
 This Requires a specific configuration on Lightstreamer Server in adapters.xml, where
 ```xml
     <param name="remote_host">localhost</param>